iontodirel/libaprstrack/README.md

 Use `APRS_TRACK_INLINE` and `APRS_TRACK_PUBLIC_FORWARD_DECLARATIONS_ONLY` to control the compilation of the library in a TU.

-An example is provided in the tests library.
+An example is provided with the tests.

 # License

 MIT License, Copyright (C) 2025 Ion Todirel

-Test data and assets used by tests was obtained from APRS-IS.
+Some of the test data and assets used by tests was obtained from APRS-IS.
 I do not hold any copyright or license claim over this data, the data is in the public domain.